What is a Spouse Visa extension?

 The UK Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the applicant’s circumstances.
 However, the universal condition for this visa category is that you are able to prove the relationship between yourself and your partner is still genuine and subsisting.

 To continue to be eligible for a Spouse Visa, and successfully extend it, one partner must be a British citizen or settled person.
-If this partner has lost their citizenship or settled status for any reason since your original application was granted, you will not be eligible for a visa extension.
+If this partner has lost their citizenship or settled status for any reason since your original application was granted, you will not be eligible for a Spouse Visa extension.

 You must also continue to satisfy the financial requirement for a Partner Visa.
 This requirement dictates that you and your partner have a minimum income of £18,600 gross annual income between the two of you.